What is the Toronto Industry Network?

 TIN provides the manufacturing community with a strong voice at City Hall, participating in the formulation of policies that affect industry.
 The Network is particularly interested in making our City more competitive for manufacturing within Canada and internationally including the following recent activities:

 - Supporting the extension of the City policy that the Development Charge By-law not apply to new industrial construction.
 Manufacturers in Toronto are not subject to development charges which is an important tool for the City’s Economic Development division’s staff to retain and attract new business.

-- Currently participating in stakeholder meetings with City staff regarding the statutory Official Plan review that will conclude in late 2013 with a new Official Plan.
-The review will have a major impact on industrial lands which are experiencing the pressures from sensitive non-industrial uses such as big-box retail, places of worship, schools, recreation clubs, etc.,
+- Participated in a series of stakeholder meetings with City staff regarding the statutory Official Plan review that concluded with a new Official Plan.
+This initiative will have a major impact on industrial lands which are experiencing the pressures from sensitive non-industrial uses such as big-box retail, places of worship, schools, recreation clubs, etc.,

 - Encouraging Council to accelerate its policy to lower Toronto’s high industrial property taxes to match the 905 area's residential-industrial/commercial tax ratios.